Bookkeeping for Law Firms: 10 Best Practices to Stay Compliant and Profitable

 10. Establish Effective Collections Processes

-Even with timely invoicing, collections require dedicated attention and follow-up.
-Implementing structured collection processes improves cash flow and firm financial stability.
+Even with timely invoicing, collections still require attention and follow-up.

 • Automated Payment Reminders - Send friendly reminders when invoices approach due dates